-Management exercises judgment in evaluating the unprecedented set of circumstances caused by Covid-19, which impacted the scope of the independent valuer's work.
-The latter's valuation was reported as being subject to 'material valuation uncertainty' as set out in VPS 3 and VPGA 10 of the RICS Valuation - Global Standards.
+Management exercises judgment in evaluating the valuation uncertainty caused by high levels of inflation and high borrowing costs as well as external risks of the Russian-Ukraine conflict, climate change and the political instability in the Eastern Mediterranean have led to uncertainty which impacted the scope of the independent valuer's work.
+The latter's valuation was reported as being subject to 'material valuation uncertainty' as set out in VPGA 10 of the RICS Valuation - Global Standards.
 This does not equate to lesser or no reliability of the valuation which Management uses for the determination of fair value for financial reporting purposes, but rather provides further insight as to the market context under which the valuation was prepared.
-In recognition of the potential for market conditions to move rapidly in response to changes in the control or future spread of Covid-19, the Russia - Ukraine conflict and other factors such as accelerated inflation and increased borrowings rate.
-Management therefore will be revisiting the valuation of the property frequently, as needed.
-Refer to note 18 for details of the assumptions used and sensitivity analysis performed on key inputs to the valuation exercise.
+In recognition of the potential for market conditions to move rapidly in response to changes of the situation in Ukraine, climate change, the political instability in the Eastern Mediterranean and other factors such as accelerated inflation and increased borrowings rate.
+Management therefore will be revisiting the valuation of the property at the necessary frequency, as needed.
+Refer to Note 18 for details of assumptions used and sensitivity analysis performed on key inputs to the valuation exercise.